 This type of proposal is meant for applicants whose proposals have been approved after review for sizable grants for particular research projects.
 With this program, proposals do not have to undergo scientific-type review and the only reviews that are undertaken are to establish the technical and safety feasibility of proposed experiments, which is a requirement under certain ethics and research regulations.

 Proposals of this type are afforded priority up to the limit of beamtime that applies to public usage beamtime.
 It should be noted that there is a fee for this program and there is a requirement on applicants to disseminate the results of their research by presenting these at conferences, publishing them in refereed journals, and so on.

 Proposals Related to Priority Research

-The aim of the program underpinning priority type research is to produce results that can be published by giving higher priority to certain important areas of science.
+The program underpinning priority type research aims to produce results that can be published by giving higher priority to certain important areas of science.
 This program can be roughly divided into two categories, which are the priority field and priority user types.

 1. Proposals for New Industrial Areas

-The aim of this proposal program is to support R&D (research and development) activities in a new industrial area.
+This proposed program aims to support R&D (research and development) activities in a new industrial area.
 If your proposal for research in a new industrial area is not approved, it will then be reviewed under the category of general proposals.